wboykinm/billmorris.io/blog/_posts/2023-09-24-stories-in-geologic-time.md

 [^frost]: Frost Robert.
 1977. _North of Boston : Poems._ New York: Dodd Mead.
 [^budbill]: Budbill David.
 1991. _Judevine : The Complete Poems 1970-1990._ Post Mills Vt: Chelsea Green Pub.
 [^mosher]: Mosher Howard Frank.
 1985/1978. _Where the Rivers Flow North._ New York N.Y: Penguin Books.
+[^trail]: Shouts to my friend Brendan, currently Southbound on [the Appalachian Trail](https://www.nps.gov/appa/index.htm) and somewhere in the spooky Alleghenies as of this writing.
 [^grimm]: Grimm Wilhelm Jacob Grimm and Oliver Loo.
 2014. _The Original 1812 Grimm Fairy Tales : A New Translation of the 1812 First Edition Kinder- Und Hausmärchen Children's and Household Tales._ Pennsylvania: publisher not identified.
 [^thirty]: The brutality of the Thirty Years' War really cannot be overstated.
 [Millions died in Germany alone](https://en.wikipedia.org/wiki/Thirty_Years%27_War), in a time when that was a big proportion of the total population.
 [^kehlmann]: Kehlmann Daniel and Ross Benjamin.
 2020. _Tyll._ First American ed.
 New York: Pantheon Books.